-Allsky (or weather) camera is one of the most important part of the modern observatory.
+Allsky (or weather) camera is one of the most important parts of the modern observatory.

-It’s very important to monitor sky condition during night observations, especially when observatory is remote controlled or should be fully automatic.
-Different vendors provides different solution.
-But all they are share the same problems: very high prices, lack of autonomy (PC is required) and lack of useful sensors like a temperature, sky temperature and so on.
-So, to build complete system you need: camera itself, PC, weather station, cloud sensor.
-Full price and complexity of this system is very high.
+It’s very important to monitor sky conditions during night observations, especially when the observatory is remote controlled or should be fully automatic.
+Different vendors provide different solutions.
+But all they are share the same problems: very high prices, lack of autonomy (PC is required) and lack of useful sensors like temperature, sky temperature, and so on.
+So, to build a complete system you need the camera itself, PC, weather station, cloud sensor.
+The full price and complexity of this system are very high.

-With this article I’m starting the cycle of the materials dedicated to fully autonomous device, based on Raspberry PI.
+With this article, I’m starting the cycle of the materials dedicated to fully autonomous devices, based on Raspberry PI.
 This device contains two cameras and a lot of sensors.

 Originally used popular DHT22 sensor but this sensor appeared to be very unstable and not reliable.
 After one month this sensor was replaced with HTU21D.
 You can read here about this replacement.

-Later I will show you what’s inside this cup and how sensor is arranged.
+Later I will show you what’s inside this cup and how the sensor is arranged.

-You can see mechanical construction on the photo below.
+You can see mechanical construction in the photo below.

-Vertical camera is allsky.
+The vertical camera is allsky.
 This is a popular and cheap QHY5-IIM astrocam.
-Lens is also CCTV, Сomputar 1.8-3.6mm 1.6
+The lens is also CCTV, Сomputar 1.8-3.6mm 1.6

-This lens contains iris motor which is used to close the camera in a day time to prevent damage of the image sensor.
+This lens contains IRIS motor which is used to close the camera in a day time to prevent damage to the image sensor.

-Second horizontal camera is a Raspberry camera module, first version.
-This module is also equipped with CCTV lens using handmade adapter.
+Second horizontal camera is a Raspberry camera module, the first version.
+This module is also equipped with CCTV lens using a handmade adapter.

-Everything other you need to build such cameras module is a few pcb stands, aluminium ring, stripe and small plate.
+Everything other you need to build such cameras module is a few PCB stands, aluminum ring, stripe, and small plate.

-In the next articles I will describe how to modify CCTV iris motor and to construct such module.
+In the next articles, I will describe how to modify CCTV iris motor and to construct such a module.

 Box internals overview